rackerlabs/docs-core-infra-user-guide/cloud_images/custom_server_images.rst

 In addition to on-demand images, you have the ability to enable Scheduled Images on any servers for which the service is appropriate.
-The Scheduled Images sevice will automatically create a daily or weekly image of the server.
+The Scheduled Images service will automatically create a daily or weekly image of the server.
 Remember that a virtual machine image is not really a backup of a server, so whether Scheduled Images are an appropriate solution for you depends entirely on your use case.
 See the `Scheduled Images FAQ